-- Financial Instruments The fair values of financial instruments, including cash equivalents, accounts receivable and payable, prepaid expenses, and other accrued expenses, approximate the carrying amounts in the accompanying financial statements due to the short maturity of such instruments. - Pledges Receivable The pledges receivable approximate fair value based on the current interest rates and the period of collectibility. - Investments and Interest Rate Swap Investments and the interest rate swap are recorded at fair value in the accompanying financial statements.
+- Financial Instruments The fair values of financial instruments, including cash equivalents and accounts receivable and payable, approximate the carrying amounts in the accompanying financial statements due to the short maturity of such instruments. - Pledges Receivable The pledges receivable approximate fair value based on the current interest rates and the period of collectibility. - Investments and Interest Rate Swap Investments and the interest rate swap are recorded at fair value in the accompanying financial statements.
 Fair value is determined based on the fair value measurement principles described in Note 4. - Bonds Payable The carrying value of bonds payable approximates fair value because the interest rate fluctuates with market interest rates.